-Jicai Liu^{1,2}, Yuefeng Si3, Wenchao Xu1 and Riquan Zhang2
+Jicai Liu, Yuefeng Si, Wenchao Xu and Riquan Zhang

-1Shanghai Lixin University of Accounting and Finance, 2East China Normal University and 3University of Hong Kong
+- 1. Shanghai Lixin University of Accounting and Finance - 2.
+KLATASDS-MOE, East China Normal University - 3.
+University of Hong Kong - 4.
+East China Normal University

-Abstract: We introduce a novel projection mean variance (PMV) measure to construct a nonparametric test for the multisample hypothesis of equal distributions for univariate or multivariate responses.
-The proposed PMV measure generalizes the mean variance index using the projection technique.
+Abstract: In this paper, we introduce a novel projection mean variance (PMV) measure to construct a nonparametric test for the multisample hypothesis of equal distributions for univariate or multivariate responses.
+The proposed PMV measure generalizes the mean variance index via the projection technique.
 We obtain the theoretical properties of the PMV measure and its empirical counterpart.
-The PMV measure yields an analogous variance component decomposition.
-Using this decomposition, an ANOVA F statistic is derived to test the multisample problem.
-The proposed test is statistically consistent against the general alternatives and robust to heavytailed data.
+The PMV measure can yield an analogous variance component decomposition.
+Through this decomposition, an ANOVA F statistic is derived to test the multisample problem.
+The proposed test is statistically consistent against the general alternatives and robust to heavy-tailed data.
 The test is free of tuning parameters and does not require moment conditions on the response.
-Our simulation results demonstrate that the PMV test has higher power than the classical Wilks-type methods and DISCO test, especially when the dimension of the response is relatively large or the moment conditions required by the DISCO test are violated.
-We further illustrate our method using empirical analyses of two real data sets.
+The simulation results demonstrate that the PMV test has higher power than the classical Wilks-type methods and DISCO test, especially when the dimension of the response is relatively large or the moment conditions required by the DISCO test are violated.

+We further illustrate our method by empirical analyses of two real datasets.

-Key words and phrases: Independence test, multivariate multisample problem, nonparametric ANOVA extension, nonparametric tests, projection.
+Key words and phrases: Projection, multivariate multisample problem, nonparametric tests, independence test, nonparametric ANOVA extension.